Sepulven/Sepulven/README.md

 <h1 align="center">Hi 👋, I'm Arthur Aguiar</h1>
-<h3 align="center">I'm interested in the possibility of creating.
+<h2 align="center">I'm interested in the possibility of creating.
 I fall in love with programming very much daily.
 We're magicians capable of casting spells.</h3>

+<h4 align="center">“The technology you use impresses no one.
+The experience you create with it is everything.”</h4>
+<h5 align="center"> — Sean Gerety”</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sepulven&label=Profile%20views&color=1a5fb4&style=flat" alt="sepulven" /> </p>

-- 🔭 I’m currently working on [Puraceramica](www.puraceramica.pt) and webserv.
+- 🔭 I’m currently working on [Puraceramica](www.puraceramica.pt) and Inception.

 - 🌱 I’m currently learning **VueJS**, **Nuxt3** and **C++**